Gman-Superfly/Complexity_from_Constraints/docs/MONOTONIC_ENERGY_SUMMARY.md

 All 73 existing tests still pass ✅
 ```

-## Relation to "Slop" Concept
+## Relation to "Slack" Concept

-In our earlier discussion, we explored "slop" as compressibility vs value.
+In our earlier discussion, we explored "slack" as compressibility vs value.
 In energy terms:

-- **Slop in text** = redundancy unjustified by utility U
+- **Slack in text** = redundancy unjustified by utility U
-- **Slop in energy** = excess energy (ΔF) over the minimum needed for the same utility
+- **Slack in energy** = excess energy (ΔF) over the minimum needed for the same utility
 - **Energy conservation** = ensuring we don't add slop (unnecessary energy) during optimization

-The monotonic energy assertion ensures that gradient descent **removes slop** (reduces F) rather than adding it.
+The monotonic energy assertion ensures that gradient descent **removes slack** (reduces F) rather than adding it.
 It's the operational check that we're moving toward compression/minimization, not away from it.

 ## Documentation Structure